Zalek4/simple-python-web-gui-templates/README.md

 - Pywebview (WIP)

 # Using These Templates
-I recommend either copying the contents of each template into your project repo, or opening the folder of each one you want to try in your IDE of choice.
+I recommend either copying the contents of each template into your main project folder, or opening the folder of each one you want to try in your IDE of choice.
 Some funkiness can occure with relative folder paths if you try to run any of these with this entire repo open.
 - First, create a virtual environment in the folder of the template you're using.
-You can do this by typing the following command into your console after you've CD'd to your repo folder.
+You can do this by running the following command after you've CD'd to your repo/project folder.
 ```bash
 python -m venv venv
 ```